WordPress tips and tricks - custom templates

-Creating a page template is very easy indeed - all you need to do is create a new template file (I tend to copy an existing page template) and add a tiny amount of code at the top of the page.
-The file should be uploaded to your theme folder.
+Creating a custom WordPress page template is very easy indeed – all you need to do is create a new template file (I tend to copy an existing page template) in your theme directory and add a small PHP comment to the top of the page.
 Once this is done the template will show up in the “page template” section of the write/ edit page screen.

 The code should look like…